Strategies for Assessing Student Progress

 1. Use of a Progress Monitoring System to Enable Teachers to Differentiate Mathematics Instruction (Ysseldyke & Tardrew, 2007)

 This study explores how a progress monitoring system in mathematics, Accelerated Math, improved student performance across all achievement levels.
-Teachers using the system provided more individualized instruction, leading to significant gains in math scores, increased student engagement, and positive attitudes towards math.
+Teachers using the system provided more individualized instruction, leading to significant gains in math scores, increased active learning, and positive attitudes towards math.

 2. Testing the Importance of Individual Growth in Predicting State-Level Outcomes Beyond Status Measures (Petscher et al., 2022)